Hi there! It’s nice to meet you… Well, in any case, it’s nice that you’re here. Welcome!

 WHERE AM I A LOCAL?

 If you haven’t heard the thought-changing TED talk by Taiye Selasi, go listen now.
 It’s brilliantly reasoned and majestically delivered (not to mention sartorial perfection).
-I’m a local of the Triangle in North Carolina, of Allentown and the Bethlehem area in Pennsylvania, and am trying my hardest to become a local of the tiny island of St. John in the US Virgin Islands.
+I’m a local of the Triangle in North Carolina, of Allentown and the Bethlehem area in Pennsylvania, and am trying my hardest to become a local my part of Kansas City: Waldo!
 Where are you a local?

 Ready to learn more?
 I recommend checking out: